To Top

 OLG PlaySmart

 PlaySmart is the Ontario Lottery and Gaming Corporation’s responsible gambling initiative.
 More on PlaySmart can be found via the PlaySmart.ca website.
-PlaySmart provides facts, advice and tools to promote responsible gambling.
+PlaySmart provides facts, advice, and tools to promote responsible gambling.
 It gives you the tools and information to help you manage your budget and customize your playing experience with responsible gambling in mind, providing the resources to help if your gambling stops being fun.

 The tools include a look at how gambling really works, plus a quiz, simulator, and Slot Play Calculator that drive the point home that there’s no secret formula to improving your odds of winning and that skill isn’t as big a factor as luck.
-As an organization, PlaySmart works closely with the province and independent agencies to find ways to support problem gamblers and people on the edge.
+As an organization, PlaySmart collaborates closely with the province and independent agencies to identify ways to support individuals struggling with problem gambling and those at risk.
 This stretches from employee training and player education to game design and advertising.
 Plus, it includes treatment and community involvement.
-PlaySmart is also involved in the administration of OLG’s Self-Exclusion program.
+PlaySmart is also involved in administering OLG’s My PlayBreak self-exclusion program.

-PlaySmart Centres are also located onsite at casinos across Ontario.
+PlaySmart Centres are also located on-site at casinos across Ontario.

 Ontario problem gambling helpline

-Connex Ontario helps people in the province discover mental health, addiction and problem gambling services in the province.
-It is available via phone at 1-866-531-2600 and online at the Connex Ontario website.
+ConnexOntario helps people in the province discover mental health, addiction, and problem gambling services.
+It is available via phone at 1-866-531-2600, text “CONNEX” to 247247, and online at the ConnexOntario website.
+It is one of many resources in the province designed to help with problem gambling and to promote responsible gambling in Ontario.